A Private Storm

 A Private Storm is a 2010 Nigerian romantic drama film, co-directed by Lancelot Oduwa Imasuen and Ikechukwu Onyeka.
 It stars Ramsey Nouah, Omotola Jalade Ekeinde, Ngozi Ezeonu, Ufuoma Ejenobor and John Dumelo.
 It was premiered on 18 December 2010 at Four Points Hotel, Lekki.

 Plot

-Gina (Omotola Jalade Ekeinde) and Alex (Ramsey Nouah) seem like the ideal couple from the outside, but the urge to always be in control of all aspect of Gina's life is threatening their relationship.
+Gina and Alex seem like the ideal couple from the outside, but the urge to always be in control of all aspect of Gina's life is threatening their relationship.
 Alex abuses her emotionally and physically anytime he sees her getting close to the opposite sex.